serious-scribbler/WeightlessTheme/README.md

 All mentioned config files can be found in the otherDotFiles directory.

 ### Ubuntu specific
-My preferred shell is bash, Ubuntu uses dash as default in order to change it to bash use
+My preferred shell is bash.
+Ubuntu uses dash as default, in order to change it to bash use
 ```sudo dpkg-reconfigure dash```

 ### gnome-terminal